Table of contents

 In this part of the city, you’ll find a 14-million-ton-capacity open-air coal pier: the nation’s second largest.
 With the bridge collapse, that coal is waylaid with no place to go.
 So, piles grow.
 Already they loomed large before the accident.
 For decades, coal soot has mixed with airborne toxic matter from the many other smokestacks in this small community.
 That dark dust covers every surface.
 It coats cars and piles up on windowsills.
 It colors white rowhouses gray and turns the lungs of area crabs black.
 On summer days, it cooks into a noxious haze that makes it hard for little ones to breathe.

-A picture shows a red-and-orange playground slide in the foreground and factory buildings and machinery behind a fence in the background.
+A book cover shows a red-and-orange playground slide in the foreground and factory buildings and machinery behind a fence in the background.
 Above the image, text reads “Futures after Progress: Hope and Doubt in Late Industrial Baltimore” and “Chloe Ahmann.”

 The University of Chicago Press